WVCSergkart/WVC_RacesBiotech/README.md

 The mod is distributed absolutely free of charge.
 There is only one person behind the mod, without any support from a third party.
 The author does not receive any monetary or other payments for working on this project.
 Be careful when downloading the mod from unofficial sources!

 The official sources of the mod are only [GitHub](https://github.com/WVCSergkart/WVC_RacesBiotech) and [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2886992038).

-**If you liked the mod and want to support it, then give it a**:star2: